misgrolicc/misgrolicc/README.md

 - 👀 I’m interested in exploring the fascinating world of AI and robotics.
 - 🌱 I’m currently learning advanced machine learning algorithms and their applications in robotics.
 - 💞️ I’m looking to collaborate on innovative projects that merge AI with real-world robotics applications.
-- 📫 How to reach me: You can contact me via email at misgrolicc@example.com.
+- 📫 How to reach me: You can contact me via email at zhibo.lang.2003@gmail.com
 - 😄 Pronouns: He/Him
-- ⚡ Fun fact:

 <!---
 misgrolicc/misgrolicc is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.